Reliable-Information-Lab-HEVS/att_viz/paper.md

 # Initialize the experiment
 experiment = Experiment(model, renderer)

-# Finally, run the inference, save the attention matrices and generates html render files in the current working directory
+# Finally, run the inference, save the attention matrices and generate html render files in the current working directory
 experiment.basic_experiment(prompt=prompt,
                             aggr_method=AttentionAggregationMethod.NONE)
 ```

-For smaller models, immediate visualization of all attention layer is possible, for larger ones each layer is split out,
+For smaller models, immediate visualization of all attention layers is possible, for larger ones, each layer is split out,
 whereas the largest ones are spit out by layers and attention head groups.

 The obtained HTML visualization offers two views: